wallabag/wallabag/docs/en/user/android.rst

 Purpose of this document
 ------------------------

-This document describes how you can setup your Android application to work with your Wallabag instance.
-There is no difference in this procedure for Wallabag v1 or v2.
+This document describes how you can setup your Android application to work with your wallabag instance.
+There is no difference in this procedure for wallabag v1 or v2.

 Steps to configure your app
 ---------------------------

-When you first start the app, you see the welcome screen, where you are adviced to configure the app for your Wallabag instance at first.
+When you first start the app, you see the welcome screen, where you are adviced to configure the app for your wallabag instance at first.

 .. image:: ../../img/user/android_welcome_screen.de.png
     :alt: Welcome screen